Too often, compliance and ethics is perceived as the “business prevention department.”

 Once your setup is complete, task employees with locating the breaches, either as individuals or teams.

-Playing the game across locations leads to more discussion as employees seek out answers to each question.
+Playing this ethics game across locations leads to more discussion as employees seek out answers to each question.
 To disrupt and distract as the game progresses, introduce a competitive factor – such as a tie-breaker phase – which can be very successful.

 The “Golden Ticket” concept is another variant, in which fake confidential documents are left around workspaces and their loss must be reported through the company’s recognized intake channels.